OUR MISSION

 “At Project ALS we believe that if you assemble a world class group of researchers and clinicians and have them work together as a team, enormous progress can be made in ALS research.”

-– Robert S. Kaplan, Chairman, Project ALS Board of Directors, President & CEO, Federal Reserve Bank, Dallas
+– Robert S. Kaplan, Chairman, Project ALS Board of Directors, Former President & CEO of the Federal Reserve Bank of Dallas

 BOARD OF DIRECTORS